open-data-rescue/climate-data-rescue/README.md

 ### Ledger

 -A simple grouping class that links Pagetypes.
-This can be used to model a book (set of Assets (pages), organized by Pagetype).
+This can be used to model a book (set of Pages, organized by Pagetype).

 #### Relationships
 - has many: pagetypes